 Motorcycle Actual Cash Value (ACV), What’s My Bike Worth?

-As defined by the International Risk Management Institute, actual cash value (ACV) is replacement cost (RC) minus depreciation.
-When buying a new motorcycle, like any new vehicle, the value of that bike depreciates as soon as it leaves the dealership.
+As defined by the International Risk Management Institute, actual cash value (ACV) for a motorcycle is replacement cost (RC) minus depreciation.
+When buying a new vehicle, the value of that bike depreciates as soon as it leaves the dealership.
 Classic and rare vehicles are the exception, since they typically gain value over time.

 Actual cash value can be also based on fair market value.
 Fair market value is what the current market is willing to pay if a motorcycle was bought in used and in good condition.
 These conditions are rated on how well the bike looks visually and how well it works mechanically.